2. Health Insurance Cover in France

 2.2.
 Health Insurance in France for Self-Employed

-If you are relocating to France and propose to run a business then you obtain automatic affiliation to the French health system as part of the process of business registration.
+If you are relocating to France and propose to run a business then you obtain automatic affiliation to the French health system, which occurs as part of the process of business registration.

 Your business registration will take place at one of the registration centres, called the Centre de Formalités des Entreprises (CFE) e.g. Chambre de Commerce/Métiers.
 It can also be carried out on-line.

-The local health authority (CPAM) will write to you inviting you to join the system, at which point some formalities will be required.
+The local health authority (CPAM) will subsequently write to you inviting you to join the system, at which point some formalities will be required.

 You and your family will all be covered for health care; there is no need for both husband and wife to set up a business as both are covered, provided one of them has a registered business.

 Nevertheless, an economically inactive spouse/civil partner of a business owner or salaried person in France does have to make their own application for health cover, rather than as a dependant of their partner, an issue we considered in our Newsletter article Access to Health Care for EEA Residents.

-As a self-employed person you will pay health insurance contributions as part of your other social security contributions.
+As a self-employed person you will pay social security contributions, which includes those for your health cover.

 If you are an existing self-employed person, but retain substantial links to your home country, you can work in France for up to two years, and retain affiliation to your existing home social security and health system.

 - Habitually carry out substantial activities in the UK;